JeroenvElderen/Reddit/README.md

 Simple React + Google Maps allowing community-submitted markers classified as Official, Restricted, Unofficial, Illegal or Secluded.

+Reusable UI pieces live under the `components/` directory to keep the project organized.

 ## Setup
 1. Edit `config.js` and provide values for `GOOGLE_MAPS_API_KEY`, `SUPABASE_URL`, `SUPABASE_ANON_KEY` and optional `DISCORD_WEBHOOK_URL` for logging.
 Sample values live in `config.sample.js` to keep secrets out of version control.
 2. Serve the folder with any static file server or deploy to GitHub Pages.